diku-dk/futhark/docs/language-reference.rst

 prefixed with ``#``.

 A shape declaration can also be an integer constant (with no suffix).
+A shape declaration can also be an underscore, which is equivalent to leaving it out.
 The dimension names bound in a parameter shape declaration can be used as ordinary variables within the scope of the parameter.
 If a function is called with arguments that do not fulfill the shape constraints, the program will fail with a runtime error.

 User-Defined Operators
 ~~~~~~~~~~~~~~~~~~~~~~